 INWR 2020 Driver's Education (DE) Program Events

-The AutoCross event is scheduled for the Tri-Cities Raceway and will be managed by Sand and Sage Sports Car Club separately from the DE events in Spokane.
+The AutoCross event is tentatively scheduled for the Renegade Raceway.
 This site will be updated as details are released on the event.

 Please remember that all Events require registration and Track Events vehicle inspections - more information about each will be found on this page.

-Participants are required to register (free) for the DE Track events through motorsportsREG.com.
+Participants are required to register (free) for all the DE Program events through motorsportsREG.com.

 All 2020 Dates are Tentative